 1. Direct questions

 These questions, as their name suggests, get right to the point.
 “How do your skills qualify you for this job?”
 “What experience do you have working with clients with Alzheimer’s?”
 Straightforward questions aren’t usually a challenge to the interviewee, but they should help you to understand the caregiver’s background and skill set.
+This is also a great way to identify if the potential caregiver will be a great fit for your home care agency.

 2. Behavioral questions

 The idea that old habits die hard is the root of behavioral questions.
 If you have acted a certain way in the past, you’re likely to act the same way in the future.
 For this reason, behavioral questions ask about past situations to try and predict future work potential.
 For example, “Describe a time when you faced a difficult client and what you did to resolve the problem.”
-These questions tend to look more at personality and interpersonal conduct rather than specific skills.
+These questions tend to look more at personality and interpersonal conduct of the caregiver rather than specific skills.

 3. Hypothetical questions